Roger Clarke's Web-Site

 An important category of Complementary Artefact Intelligence is the use of negative-feedback mechanisms to achieve automated equilibration within human-made systems.
 A longstanding example is the maintenance of ship trim and stability by means of hull shape and careful weight distribution, including ballast.
 A more commonly celebrated instance is Watts' fly-ball governor for regulating the pressure in a boiler.
 Of more recent origin are schemes to achieve real-time control over the orientation of craft floating in fluids, and maintenance of their location or path.
 There are successful applications to deep-water oil-rigs, underwater craft, and aircraft both with and without pilots on board.
 The notion is exemplified by the distinction drawn in Table 1 above between decision support systems (DSS), which are designed to assist humans make decisions, and decision systems (DS), whose purpose is to make the decisions without human involvement.
 MIT Media Lab's Joichi Ito has used the term 'extended intelligence' in a manner that links the notions of complementary artefact intelligence, augmented intelligence and responsible AI (Simonite 2018).

 There are circumstances in which computer-based systems have clear advantages over humans, e.g. where significant computation is involved, and reliability, accuracy, and speed of inferencing, decision-making and/or action-taking are important.
-A pre-condition is, however, that a satisfactory structured process must exist, or at the very least heuristics or purely empirical techniques are available that have been well-demonstrated to be more effective than human-performed decision-making.
+A pre-condition is, however, that a satisfactory structured process must exist.
+An alternative pre-condition may emerge, but is contentious.
+Some purely empirical techniques, and perhaps even heuristics ('rules of thumb'), may achieve widespread acceptance, e.g. if they are well-demonstrated to be more effective than either theory-driven approaches or human-performed decision-making.

 Computer-based systems may have further advantages in relation to cost, and in relation to what in military contexts are referred to as "dull, dirty, or dangerous missions".
 Even where such superiority can be demonstrated, however, the need exists to shift discussion away from 'AI' to complementary intelligence, to technologies that augment human capabilities, and to systems that feature collaboration between humans and artefacts.

-I contend that the use of the Complementary Artefact Intelligence notion can assist organisations in their efforts to distinguish uses of AI that have prospects for adoption, the generation of net benefits, the management of disbenefits, and the achievement of public acceptability.
+I contend that the use of the Complementary Artefact Intelligence notion can assist organisations in their efforts to distinguish uses of AI that have prospects for adoption, for the generation of net benefits, for the management of disbenefits, and for the achievement of public acceptability.

 The term 'intellectics' has been previously used in a related but somewhat different manner by Wolfgang Bibel, originally in German (1980, 1989).
 Bibel was referring to the combination of Artificial Intelligence, Cognitive Science and associated disciplines, using the notion of the human intellect as the integrating element.
 Bibel's sense of the term has gained limited currency, with only a few mentions in the literature and only a few authors citing the relevant papers.
 The sense in which I use the term here is as follows:

-In the new context of intellectics, artefacts go beyond merely drawing inferences from data, in that they generate a strong impulse for an action to be taken in the real world
+Intellectics refers to a context in which artefacts go beyond merely drawing inferences from data, in that they take autonomous action in the real world

 Full Artefact Autonomy